February's Salmon Fishing Mindset

 Old School Salmon Fishing Food For Thought

-My late mentor Willie Laird who served his entire life on the Tay as his father Jimmy had done before him maintained that the best of the Spring fishing on the Tay was over when the buds started to appear on the trees each year!
-Think about that for a moment and let that one truly sink in as these day few take their salmon fishing on the Tay seriously until the leaves start appearing on the trees!
-The sometimes less favourable weather conditions of January, February & March and the low catches (via low rod pressure) are undoubtedly keeping many anglers away from key months in the Scottish Spring salmon fishing calendar.
+My late mentor ghillie Willie Laird who served his entire life on the Tay as his father Jimmy had done before him maintained that the best of the Spring fishing on the Tay was 'over' when the buds started to appear on the trees each year!
+Think about that for a moment and let that one truly sink in as these days few take their salmon fishing on the Tay seriously until the leaves start appearing on the trees!
+The sometimes less favourable weather conditions of January, February & March and the low catch statistics (via low rod pressure) undoubtedly keep many anglers away from these key months in the Scottish Spring salmon fishing calendar and gaining an additional 'faith based' appreciation of what's always been there to be caught at this time.